alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Countdown numerical style

-Can be done through`valueStyle`customize the style of the first and second digits of the countdown timer.
+The style of the first and second digits of the countdown can be customized through 'valueStyle'.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';